 The S.L.A.M Force team included Kevin Nash, Bret Hart, Chris Benoit, Goldberg, and Sting.
 Unlike the WCW comic in 1992, this time, they were gifted with strength and powers that gave them the ability to save the world from evil!

 Chris Benoit wasn’t included among the S.L.A.M.
 Force figures as he, Eddie Gurrero, Perry Saturn, and Dean Malenko jumped ship to the WWF as The Radicalz.
 The mini-comic never made it beyond issue #1; thus, the big plans for Marvel vs. WCW never materialized.

-The single issue sees the group of powered-up wrestlers head to Antartica for their first (and only) mission.
-The Bad guys roam Antartica to attempt to unlock a missing link that holds powers capable of world domination.
+The single issue sees the group of powered-up wrestlers head to Antarctica for their first (and only) mission.
+The Bad guys roam Antarctica to attempt to unlock a missing link that holds powers capable of world domination.
 The world’s survival depends on the S.L.A.M.
 Force to stop these dastardly men.
 The story has been described as ‘cheesy’ by readers.

 It is a shame that WCW versus Marvel didn’t see the light of day.
 Wrestling is full of larger than life characters that could easily translate to the comic book world.
 S.L.A.M.
 Force may not have been a resounding success, but WCW versus Marvel is an entirely different proposition.